VehicleSim products include three major types of programs:

 VS Visualizer has extra features for showing vehicle dynamic behavior.

-- Playback speed can be controlled continuously from full-speed (real time), to extremely slow motion, to pause.
-VS Visualizer also supports high-speed playback.
+- Playback speed can be controlled continuously from high speed, to normal (real time), to extremely slow motion, to pause.
+VS Visualizer also supports forward and reverse.
 This allows the careful study of complicated motions.

 - Instant access to any part of the animation is provided with a slide bar, similar to the slide bar in a multimedia player.